anandshivam44/DevOpsAutomation/LinuxCommands.md

 ___
 #### chown
 chown command is used to change the owner of a file
-Example: If in a system there are users say Rick and Morty.
+Example: If in a system there are users say, Rick and Morty.
 Morty created a file and he is the owner.
 Now to change the owner to Rick you would do
 ```bash
 chown Rick filename.txt
 ```
 ![chown](images/chown.png)
 ___
 #### uptime
-It gives how long the systemhas been running.
+It gives how long the system has been running.
 ![uptime](images/uptime.png)
 ___
 #### cal
-It gets calender of the current month in terminal.
+It gets the calendar of the current month in the terminal.
 ```bash
 cal
 ```